nzjow69/kodekloud-coupons/README.md

 * 👉 Interactive Learning: Engage with dynamic and captivating courses designed to keep you interested, motivated, and actively participating in your learning journey.
 * 👉 Certification Opportunities: Propel your career forward with a range of certifications offered by KodeKloud, showcasing your skills and expertise to potential employers.
 * 👉 Community Support: Join a vibrant community of learners and instructors at KodeKloud, where active support and guidance are just a click away.
-* 👉 Expert Instructors: Learn from the best in the industry as KodeKloud's courses are led by expert instructors with real-world experience, providing invaluable insights into their respective fields.
+* 👉 Expert Instructors: Learn from the best in the industry, as KodeKloud's courses are led by expert instructors with real-world experience, providing invaluable insights into their respective fields.

 ## Best KodeKloud Categories?